Pseudo-Periodic Natural Higgs Inflation: Mode Integration

-In the spontaneously broken phase, the IR value of the magnitude of the ratio is exactly one (independently of the initial values) which serves as an upper bound, see red lines of \fig{fig7}.
+In the spontaneously broken (SSB) phase, the IR value of the magnitude of the ratio is exactly one (independently of the initial values) which serves as an upper bound, see green lines of \fig{fig3}.
 The black line separates the two phases.